AutoEZ v. 2

 This particular screen capture was done after opening the 15MQUAD.ez model, one of the samples that is included with EZNEC.
 With AutoEZ you can mix comments in with the wire definitions.
 Row 10 shows the "Description Title" that appears at the top of the EZNEC main window.
 Rows 20+ show the text from the "Ant Notes" associated with this model.

 You can use any EZNEC v.
-5.0 program type (Demo, Standard, Plus, Pro/2, or Pro/4) but you must have revision level v.
-5.0.58 or later.
+5.0 or v.
+6.0 program type: Demo, Standard, Plus, Pro/2, or Pro/4.
+With v.
+5.0 you must have revision level v.
+5.0.60 or later.
 To determine your revision level start EZNEC then click Help > About.
 If you are using a release of v.
-5.0 earlier than 5.0.58 you can download a free maintenance update: for Demo users here, for Standard and Plus users here, for Pro/2 and Pro/4 users see the URL for updates printed on your EZNEC Pro CD label.
+5.0 earlier than 5.0.60 you can download a free maintenance update: for Demo users here, for Standard and Plus users here, for Pro/2 and Pro/4 users see the URL for updates printed on your EZNEC Pro CD label.
+AutoEZ can also be used with EZNEC v.
+7.0 Pro/2+ and Pro/4+.

 The following steps will walk you through getting started with AutoEZ and show a few simple examples of what the program can do.